denten-books/plain-text/2-device.md

 interested in the simultaneous emergence of the literary device as formal technique, a series of thought experiments, and finally as an instrument that lies at the modernist foundations of contemporary computational culture.
-These material and intellectual histories will help reveal the electronic book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.
+These material and intellectual gemologies will help reveal the electronic book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon